 Sometimes people say I "have a gift with animals".
 When they do, I shake my head.
-It is definitely less of a "gift" and more of the fact that given the opportunity, throughout my life I have always chosen to spend my time alongside, watching documentaries about, researching or reading about animals.
-My only "gift" is an obsessive nature paired with an overly emotional personality- not really much of a gift!
+It is definitely less of a gift and more of the fact that given the opportunity, throughout my life I have always chosen to spend my time alongside, watching documentaries about, researching or reading about animals.

 When I was nine my parents finally caved in and bought me a puppy.
 As soon as I could open my mouth to speak "Please can we get a dog?" was echoed over and over.
 I was fascinated and in awe of the creatures, something within me oriented towards them.
 I can't even explain it now, but loving dogs is so inherent to me that if anybody is so much as indifferent towards them, I find it hard to believe.
 No matter what I was going through, the one constant, the people I could always rely on, were dogs.
 Dogs aren't this golden aura of selfless godliness as portrayed in the movies, but there is something about them that is so honest and resonating.
 Dogs don't lie.
 I suppose that is why I have always idolised them so much.

 My Grandmother's dog was my first idol- or victim, dependent on how you view it.
 Jessie was her name and she was a beautiful tricolour border collie.
 I made agility courses of flowerpots and bamboo sticks and traipsed her around the garden pretending we were seasoned Crufts veterans.
 I would make paper rosettes and present them in grand awards ceremonies attended by only myself and Jess.